HEDGEROW DEFENDERS

 Ancient hedgerow that is cut back severely will shoot straight stems skyward in an effort to regain natural height, wasting energy.
 Fruit will only form on growth that is at least two years old.

-Operators of flail and rotary machinery usually cut away all growth formed the year before, which weakens the hedge structure and prevents flowers and fruit from forming next year..
+Operators of flail and rotary machinery often cut away all growth formed the year before, which weakens the hedge structure and prevents flowers and fruit from forming next year..

 Nothing can live in these hedgerows now that they have been reduced to sticks which themselves are struggling to survive.
 They cannot regenerate cover in time to host breeding sites in spring.

-Increased flooding is evident where hedgerow root systems have decayed underground.
-Carbon capture instantly ceases as there is no foliage present.
+Increased flooding is evident where the root systems have degraded underground.
+Carbon capture and water uptake instantly cease as there is no foliage present for these functions to occur.

-Click on the links below for further experiential evidence of what best-practice can do:
+Click on the links below for further experiential evidence of what best-practice hedgerow management can do:

 https://www.nffn.org.uk/farmer-stories/patrick-barker-reversing-nature-loss